Find Affordable College Courses

 Tucson, AZ

 Our 2023 rankings named University of Arizona the most popular school in the Southwest Region for foreign languages and linguistics students working on their master’s degree.
-Located in the large city of Tucson, University of Arizona is a public school with a fairly large student population.
+Located in the large city of Tucson, University of Arizona is a public school with a very large student population.

 Of the 40 students majoring in foreign languages and linguistics at University of Arizona, 45% are male and 55% are female.